-No, the Tribunal may only make an award in respect of an injury experienced as a result of a crime sustained in the State or aboard an Irish ship or aircraft, on or after 1st October, 1972.
-Under Directive 2004/80/EC, an applicant injured in a crime in another EU Member State may make an application under the terms of the Scheme of the Member State in which the crime occurred.
+No, the Tribunal may only make an award in respect of an injury experienced as a result of a crime sustained in the State or aboard an Irish ship or aircraft.
+Under Directive 2004/80/EC, an applicant injured in a crime in another EU Member State may make an application under the terms of the scheme of the Member State in which the crime occurred.

 The European Commission provides an online portal, which sets out the compensation schemes available in EU Member States.
-This is available at the following link
+This is available here.

 Do I have to have reported the crime to the police first to be able to claim compensation?

 Yes it is a requirement of the Scheme that the crime has been reported without delay to An Garda Síochána i.e. the Irish police force (or the Garda Síochána Ombudsman Commission (GSOC) in any case where the crime is alleged to have been carried out by a member of An Garda Síochána).
 The applicant will also have to fully co-operate with the investigation into the criminal incident by those authorities.